-With the SRO shifting its priority from SRO appointment to other regulatory topics, RIAs should expect more focus on areas such as broker-dealer conflicts, structured products and high-frequency trading.
-For additional information about this topic or any other compliance topic, please contact Andrew Deddeh at (619) 278-0020 or email@example.com.
+With the SRO shifting its priority from SRO appointments to other regulatory topics, RIAs should expect more focus on areas such as broker-dealer conflicts, structured products, and high-frequency trading.
+For additional information about this topic or any other compliance topic, please contact us at (619) 278-0020 to schedule a consultation.